RezaShahrestani/programme/legacy/javascript/javascript1/week4/lesson-plan.md

 ### Credit card number formatter

 This is a very real world example of a problem i got at my previous work.
-I was tasked to implement one of the smart credit card input fields, where the credit card numbers are separated with a space.
-Fx inputting 123456789 would show 1234 5678 9.
+I was tasked to implement one of the smart credit card input fields, where the credit card numbers are separated with a space. e.g. inputting 123456789 would show 1234 5678 9.

 ![Credit card formatter](assets/credit-card-formatter.gif)